kunal-visoulia/Diabetes-Onset-Detection-using-Deep-Learning-Grid-Search/README.md

 ### [GridSearchCV]((https://scikit-learn.org/stable/modules/grid_search.html))
 Exhaustive search over specified parameter values for an estimator by considering all parameters combinations.

 **[Hyperparameters vs Parameters](https://scikit-learn.org/stable/modules/grid_search.html)**:Hyper-parameters are parameters that are not directly learnt within estimators.
 In scikit-learn they are passed as arguments to the constructor of the estimator classes.
-Typical examples include C, kernel and gamma for Support Vector Classifier, alpha for Lasso, etc. A typical set of hyperparameters for NN include the number and size of the hidden layers, weight initialization scheme, learning rate and its decay, dropout### Learning Rate
+Typical examples include C, kernel and gamma for Support Vector Classifier, alpha for Lasso, etc. A typical set of hyperparameters for NN include the number and size of the hidden layers, weight initialization scheme, learning rate and its decay, dropout, Learning Rate and gradient clipping threshold, etc.<br/>
-70
- and gradient clipping threshold, etc.<br/>
 Parameters are those which would be learned by the machine like Weights and Biases.

 ### [Defining the Deep Learning model(in Keras)](https://keras.io/getting-started/sequential-model-guide/)